-The following policy and procedures will be used in dealing with those students who fail to arrive to school or classes on time and receive an unexcused tardy.
+The following policy and procedures will be used in dealing with those students who fail to arrive at school or classes on time and receive an unexcused tardy.
 Discipline is given every 4th tardy throughout the semester.
 Students are allowed a "clean slate" at the beginning of each semester.
+5 unexcused tardies is equivalent to one truant absence.
 Definition of a tardy is as follows:

-Tardy - Being late to school or a class period up to 10 minutes after the tardy bell without a valid excuse constitutes a tardy.
+Tardy - Being late to school (up to 10 minutes) or a class period after the tardy bell without a valid excuse constitutes a tardy.
 Being late after the 10 minutes constitutes truancy.
 Steps taken for tardiness: